celo-org/docs/docs/validator/run/baklava.md

 ### Hardware requirements

-The recommended Celo Validator setup involves continually running three instances:
+The recommended Celo Validator setup involves continually running two instances:

 - 1 **Validator node**: should be deployed to single-tenant hardware in a secure, high availability data center
 - 1 **Validator Proxy node**: can be a VM or container in a multi-tenant environment (e.g. a public cloud), but requires high availability
-- 1 **Attestation node**: can be a VM or container in a multi-tenant environment (e.g. a public cloud), and has moderate availability requirements

 Celo is a proof-of-stake network, which has different hardware requirements than a Proof of Work network. proof-of-stake consensus is less CPU intensive, but is more sensitive to network connectivity and latency.
 Below is a list of standard requirements for running Validator and Proxy nodes on the Celo Network: